iqbalpurba26/BrainDiverseX-Brain-Tumor-Type-Classification-System-Utilizes-Deep-Learning-with-CNN/README.md

 # GET STARTED
-To learn more, you can check out the project documentation [[HERE]].
+To learn more, you can check out the project documentation [[HERE]](https://github.com/iqbalpurba26/BrainDiverseX-api/blob/main/ABOUT%20PROJECT.md).
 Before starting this project, make sure you understand the following points:

 - This repository consists of 2 main folders: API and WEBSITE.
 These folders run separately.
 - The API folder contains the API to connect the model with the Website. - The Website folder contains simple HTML and CSS files as the project's interface.